linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Money Market Conditions

 "Notwithstanding the low and declining level of money rates in this country, there continued to be a large inflow of gold from abroad.
-Gold imports, which amounted to  $100,000,000 during the first three months of the year, were proceeding at an even more rapid rate after the beginning of April.
-Particularly noteworthy was the receipt of$ 19,000,000 of gold from France in the course of one week."
+Gold imports, which amounted to  \$100,000,000 during the first three months of the year, were proceeding at an even more rapid rate after the beginning of April.
+Particularly noteworthy was the receipt of\$ 19,000,000 of gold from France in the course of one week."

 -Federal Reserve Bulletin